Colonial Penn life insurance review 2020

 - To get a quote, from Colonial Penn’s homepage, select your state from the drop-down menu and click Get Quote.

 - You’ll then be provided quotes for the policies available to you.
 From here you can click on Learn More to get further details on the policy, or you can continue with the application process by clicking Select.

-After you proceed through the application process — which includes answering questions about your health and designating beneficiaries — you can review your documents and then confirm and e-sign them.
+- Review your documents online, then e-sign to confirm.
 A licensed agent will contact you shortly to finalize the process.

 - Once you’re officially approved, register your account online, where you’ll be able to pay your monthly premium, update your contact info and review your policy.

 How do I file a life insurance claim with Colonial Penn?